caleblloyd/dotnet-core-boilerplate/docs/part3-cd-kubernetes.md

 5. Edit the `Jenkinsfile` - under the `Deploy to Kubernetes` stage, update the registry URL to point at your Docker registry.

-6. Run Jenkins Blue Ocean against the `cd-kubernetes` branch to deploy to your Docker Swarm
+6. Run Jenkins Blue Ocean against the `cd-kubernetes` branch to deploy to your kubernetes cluster.